danieljordanviray/danieljordanviray.github.io/index.md

-Join me as I delve into the world of AI!
+Join me as I delve into the world of AI.